Proofreading ChecklistUnderstanding how to find and correct your own mistakes is empowering.

-Time – Try not to wait until the last minute to proofread your work.
+- Time – Try not to wait until the last minute to proofread your work.
 Proofreading takes time and the more you allow for proofreading, the better your final product will be.
-If you decide to hire a professional proofreader, opt for a Second Set of Eyes, as the more proofreaders who read your document, the better the outcome.
-Humans will be reviewing your material so, if you give us aggressive deadlines, the number of errors we catch will be impacted.
+If you decide to hire a professional proofreader, opt for a second set of eyes, as the more proofreaders who read your document the better the outcome.
+Humans will be reviewing your material so if you give us aggressive deadlines the amount of time that we can devote to your document will be impacted.
 This is true for all proofreaders – not just The Proofreaders!

 Homonyms – These are words that are spelled differently but sound the same, such as “their,” “there,” and “they’re.”
 In the English language, there’s a long list of homonyms and your spell checker most likely won’t know the difference.
-So, it’s your job to make sure you are using the correct word.
+It’s your job to make sure you are using the correct word.
+Examples:

 - “Compliment” is commonly misspelled as “complement” and vice versa.
 Remember, the “e” means to complete; (“The potatoes complemented the fish.”); the “i” means to remark favorably; (“He complimented Mary on her stunning dress.”)